Avid Dancer

 Avid Dancer (born Jacob Dillian Summers) is an American rock musician.

-Career
+Biography

-Prior to becoming a musician, Summers was a United States marine.
+Summers grew up in a fundamentalist Christian household.
+Prior to becoming a musician, he was a United States marine.
+He later started playing drumline drums.

 Summers released his first song titled "Stop Playing With My Heart" in 2013.
 Summers released his debut EP titled I Want To See You Dance in September 2014.
+He is known for starting the songwriting process on percussions.

 In April 2015, Summers released his debut full-length album, 1st Bath, via Grand Jury.